whitekid/chef-graylog2/cookbooks/graylog2/README.md

 it should be able to bind udp/514 at startup.
 Stop/Start/restart Graylog2 using the installed init.d script (/etc/init.d/graylog2 stop|start|restart).
 TODO: convert to an upstart job.

+Also also note - I have pegged the version of Bundler this cookbook installs at 1.0.3 due to requirements of our infrastructure.
+If you already use a different bundler, or want to use the latest, remove the "version" statement from the gem-package "bundler" resource in web-interface.rb.

 License and Author
 ==================